-- · Promote and expand natural resource stewardship. - Increase the area of land classified as protected open space. - Expand and protect open space along the Connecticut River. - Coordinate and prioritize open space preservation throughout the Region. - Protect the biodiversity of the Region and control invasive species by investing in invasive species removal and education and conducting outreach along rivers to make visitors and residents aware of the threat of invasive species. - Maximize opportunities to link open space land and create an inter-connected system of protected habitat in the Region. - Support shoreline towns in complying with the recommendations and requirements of the Long Island Sound Blue Plan and the Coastal Zone Management Act. - Restore shell fish beds in the Long Island Sound consistent with the recommendations of the Long Island Sound Habitat Restoration Initiative recommendations for coastal habitat restoration.
+- · Promote and expand natural resource stewardship. - · Increase the area of land classified as protected open space. - Expand and protect open space along the Connecticut River. - · Coordinate and prioritize open space preservation throughout the Region. - Protect the biodiversity of the Region and control invasive species. - Maximize opportunities to link open space land and create an inter-connected system of protected habitat in the Region.